Documentation Index

 Agent Components

-Every agent has five key components:Instructions
+Every agent has six key components:Instructions

 Natural language description of what the agent should do